Tony118g/bundu-restaurant/README.md

 #### User Permissions
 * The site functionality and interactivity is different for staff users and customer users.
 To maintain security and correct use of the site, I have added functionality to restrict access to certain features depending on the type of user.
     * **Customer users can:**
-        * Register, login and logout.
+        * Register, login, and logout.
         * View the home page.
         * View the menu.
         * Perform full crud functionality on reservations (they cannot however approve or deny them and cannot manage other users reservations).